Godzilla (Shōwa): Other iterations (1955-1975)

 In Son of Godzilla (1967), Godzilla was given a somewhat human-like head with big, high-set eyes, heavy lids and a stubby nose, which was done to make the suit more closely resemble Minilla.
 Godzilla's overall look was changed to still look intimidating, but at the same time look like a father figure.
 A much longer and thicker neck was given to this Godzilla, to try and make him look much taller than his son.
 This suit was used again in the film Godzilla vs. Gigan for the film's swimming scenes.
 When this suit was used in scenes where Godzilla was sitting, parts of the suit's legs appeared to concertina inwards, making the suit's legs look stumpy.

 For the films in Destroy All Monsters (1968) and Godzilla vs. Gigan (1972), Godzilla had been given a bell-shaped body with a pronounced breast bone, a long neck and a head somewhat similar to the suit from 1965 and 1966, with defined brows and more menacing eyes than the previous suits.

-Godzilla, as portrayed by Shinji Takagi in Godzilla vs. Megalon (1973).
+Nkajima would retire from suit acting after Godzilla vs. Gigan.

-In Godzilla vs. Megalon (1973), Godzilla had a plain, streamlined body, a short neck and silver, puffy, pillow-like designed dorsal plates.
+In Godzilla vs. Megalon (1973), Shinji Takagi took over the role of Godzilla after Nakajima's retirement.
+Godzilla had a plain, streamlined body, a short neck and silver, puffy, pillow-like designed dorsal plates.
 The face looks more friendly than usual, with a rounded muzzle, oversized brows and huge eyes.
 The eyes of Godzilla were movable and had movable eyelids.
 Compared to other Godzilla designs, this suit also had a more upright stance than previous suits, a characteristic that would be kept for the Godzilla suits made in the Heisei era.
 In Godzilla vs. Mechagodzilla (1974), Godzilla remained mostly the same but with some minor changes to the face; with more detail added in the muzzle and the brows being reduced in size, making this Godzilla suit look less playful than in 1973.
 The eyes did not move nor did they have movable eyelids.
 A second suit was used for Mechagodzilla's "Fake Godzilla" disguise.

 In Terror of Mechagodzilla (1975), Godzilla had a further face lift; the muzzle was reduced and given more detail, the height of the brows were lowered and the eyes were reduced, thus giving the face a semi-comical and semi-mean look.
 Like the previous suit, the eyes did not move nor possessed movable eyelids, and the rest of the body was unchanged.